2017 Legislative Session

 E-Verify (H 5195)

 The ACLU of RI submitted written testimony in March to the House Labor committee in opposition to a bill making E-Verify use mandatory by Rhode Island employers, and in favor of a bill (H 5195) keeping the E-Verify program voluntary.
 The ACLU noted that E-Verify continues to be an error-prone system which disproportionately disqualifies legal workers with Hispanic and Arabic last names, is used by employers to discriminate against potential workers, and fails to prevent undocumented workers from obtaining employment.

 Open Government Bills

-The General Assembly considered, but did not act on, revisions to the state's law governing public records.
-The Access to Public Records Act dictates when public entities can keep documents from public view, and the rights of the public to view or obtain other documents; despite updates in 2013, an audit by the ACLU and other groups concerned with transparency in government found the law’s enforcement policies insufficient to ensure compliance from dozens of agencies.
-In April, the ACLU testified before the House and Senate Judiciary committees, respectively, in support of legislation sponsored by Representative Robert Craven (H 7973) and Senator Stephen Archambault (S 2308) to make it easier for the public to obtain documents of public concern.
-Among other provisions, the legislation would have clarified when documents such as arrest reports and correspondence by elected officials could be exempt from release, required bodies to note the reasons for withholding any document, required public bodies prominently feature their public records policies on their websites, and allowed courts to impose stronger penalties on those bodies that improperly withhold documents.
-Neither bill received a committee vote.
+The Access to Public Records Act dictates when public entities can keep documents from public view, and the rights of the public to view or obtain other documents.
+Despite updates in 2013, an audit by the ACLU and other groups concerned with transparency in government found the law’s enforcement policies insufficient to ensure compliance from dozens of agencies.
+The ACLU testified before the Senate Judiciary committee in support of legislation sponsored by Senator Stephen Archambault (S 68) to make it easier for the public to obtain documents of public concern.
+Among other provisions, the legislation clarifies when documents such as arrest reports and correspondence by elected officials could be exempt from release, requires bodies to note the reasons for withholding any document, requires public bodies to prominently feature their public records policies on their websites, and allows courts to impose stronger penalties on those bodies that improperly withhold documents.

 Prisoners' Rights Bills